Originally Published on August 20, 2020; Revised on August 7, 2021

 The full Court of Appeal opinion is available here.

 If you have believe that you have been subjected to disability discrimination at work, call ((916) 612-0326) or email ([email protected]) Finley Employment Law today.
-We serve clients throughout California, including Sacramento, Folsom, Roseville, Walnut Creek, Concord, and San Ramon.
+We serve clients throughout California, including Sacramento, Roseville, Davis, Folsom, and Elk Grove.

 The information in this blog post is for general informational and advertising purposes only and is not, nor is it intended to be, legal advice.
 Instead, you should speak with a California employment attorney for advice regarding your individual situation.